- 2 packages (1/4 ounce each) active dry yeast

 - 4 teaspoons salt

 - Butter, melted

-- In a large bowl, dissolve yeast in water.
-Add 2 teaspoons sugar; let stand for 5 minutes.
-Add milk, oil, salt and remaining sugar.
+- In a large bowl, dissolve yeast and 2 teaspoons sugar in warm water; let stand 5 minutes.
+Add warm milk, oil, salt and remaining sugar.
 Stir in enough flour to form a stiff dough.

-- Turn out onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1-1/2 hours.
+- Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap and let rise in a warm place until doubled, about 1-1/2 hours.